 Now let $H_X$ be a $X$-module equipped with a covariant unitary representation of $\Gamma$.
 If we denote the representation of $C_0(X)$ by $\varphi$ and the representation of $\Gamma$ by $\pi$, this means

 where $f\in C_0(X)$, $\gamma\in \Gamma$, $v\in H_X$ and $f^\gamma (x) = f (\gamma^{-1} x)$.
 In this case, we call $(H_X, \Gamma, \varphi)$ a covariant system.

 \begin{definition}[\cite{MR2732068}] A covariant system $(H_X, \Gamma, \varphi)$ is called admissible if \begin{enumerate}[(1)] \item the $\Gamma$-action on $X$ is proper and cocompact; \item $H_X$ is a nondegenerate standard $X$-module; \item for each $x\in X$, the stabilizer group $\Gamma_x$ acts on $H_X$ regularly in the sense that the action is isomorphic to the action of $\Gamma_x$ on $l^2(\Gamma_x)\otimes H$ for some infinite dimensional Hilbert space $H$.
 Here $\Gamma_x$ acts on $l^2(\Gamma_x)$ by translations and acts on $H$ trivially. \end{enumerate} \end{definition} We remark that for each locally compact metric space $X$ with a proper and cocompact isometric action of $\Gamma$, there exists an admissible covariant system $(H_X, \Gamma, \varphi)$.
-Also, we point out that the condition $(3)$ above can be dropped if $\Gamma$ acts freely on $X$.
-If no confusion arises, we will denote a covariant system $(H_X, \Gamma, \varphi)$ by $H_X$ and call it an admissible $(X, \Gamma)$-module.
+Also, we point out that the condition $(3)$ above is automatically satisfied if $\Gamma$ acts freely on $X$.
+If no confusion arises, we will denote an admissible covariant system $(H_X, \Gamma, \varphi)$ by $H_X$ and call it an admissible $(X, \Gamma)$-module.

 \begin{remark} For each $(X, \Gamma)$ above, there always exists an admissible $(X, \Gamma)$-module $\mathcal H$.
 In particular, $H\oplus \mathcal H$ is an admissible $(X, \Gamma)$-module for every $(X, \Gamma)$-module $H$. \end{remark}